rcassani/castoriscausa/content/pages/main.md

-Title: About
+Title: Main
 Date: 2016-10-22
 Category: About MyCat
 Tag: me, cc
-Slug: about-me
+Slug: main
-Author: Ray Cassani
+Author: Raymundo Cassani
 Summary: Just about me
-Sortorder: 3
+Sortorder: 1

-# About me
+# About Main

 What a moment to be alive!